Working with Global Search

 - Enter the search keyword within the Global Search textbox.
-For this example, the search keyword entered is 'AIM'.
+For this example, the search keyword entered is '637'.

 - Select the all or appropriate module(s) within which the search will be restricted.

-- Tick the checkbox beside any Custom Attribute checkbox beside ‘With Date of Issue’ field.
+- Tick the checkbox beside any Custom Attribute checkbox beside ‘With Approval Date’ field.